 HR and People Operations are similar in many ways, but there are key differences.
 We spoke to one expert about People Ops and what it could mean for your business.

-In 2006, Lazlo Bock, former SVP of People Operations at Google, rebranded Google’s Human Resource function and renamed them as People Operations.
+In 2006, Laszlo Bock, former Senior Vice President of People Operations at Google, rebranded Google’s Human Resource function as People Operations.
 This shift has been much more than a title makeover.
 In fact, it has helped people shift from viewing HR professionals as policy police to strategic partners to the business.

 Today, many organizations have transitioned their HR function into People Operations.
 These teams put the focus on creating human-centered workplaces.
 They want strong technology to power them and help them be nimble, efficient, and support a distributed workforce.
 If you’re wondering what “People Operations” really means, and why people are choosing it over HR, read on.